Learn more about the place we’re working to protect.

 The economic benefits of the National Park Reserve in the South Okanagan will be highly significant.
 According to a report released by the South Okanagan-Similkameen National Park Steering Committee a national park in the South Okanagan would produce $72.0 million in investments, $56.3 million in income, and $39.9 million in government tax revenue.
 The park would create 832 full time equivalent jobs and could potentially draw as many as 300,000 visitors annually.

-Will we loose local autonomy to the National Government?
+Will we lose local autonomy to the National Government?
 The community skepticism over bureaucratic imposition is a reasonable concern.
 However, the benefits that national administration will bring to this issue outweigh this concern.
 Parks Canada will infuse the economy with millions of dollars each year.
 The national park system will bring vast resources and expertise to this local conservation issue, and will do so in perpetuity.
 The National Park system in Canada has been protecting Canadian wilderness and boosting local economies for over 100 years.
 The Canadian National Park System is a world-class conservation organization, with very few better examples of sound environmental management in the world.

-Will ranchers loose their land and livelihoods from government intervention?
+Will ranchers lose their land and livelihoods from government intervention?
 Because of the cultural significance of ranching in the region, ranchers will still be able to carry out their agricultural practices, just as before.
 In addition, they have the option of selling their land to Parks Canada or keeping it in their family.
 Local ranchers will have the opportunity to collaborate with Parks Canada through an adaptive management framework.

 Why not a Provincial Park instead?
 In Canada, national parks provide the highest level of habitat protection.
 We want a national park reserve to protect this important conservation area because it provides a greater amount of national resources and funding that will be put towards the maintenance and management of the environment.
 On average, a Canadian national park receives over $8 million a year in funding.